rrosenblum/huzzah/README.md

 ```

 NOTE: You cannot use the same name for a Flow and an App.
 The framework will
-throw an Huzzah::InvalidFlowNameError.
+throw an Huzzah::DuplicateMethodNameError.

 # User Roles
 A user role represents a single browser session.
-The browser is tied to a role, not to an particular site.
-The
+The browser is tied to a role,
-relationship between the browser instance and the site being visited is determined by your test code.
-This allows you to have multiple users on any site or the ability to seamlessly transition users from one site to another.
+not to an particular site.
+The relationship between the browser instance and
+the site being visited is determined by your test code.
+This allows you to
+have multiple users on any site or the ability to seamlessly transition users
+from one site to another.

 You define your user roles after you configure your Huzzah environment:
 ```ruby